Video Category: Year in Revolution

 April 29, 2025

 Share to Google Classroom This “where” video explores how, to lessen the impact of a potential British invasion of one of the colonies most valuable port cities, General Washington relocated his army to New York City in April and May of 1776.
-On August 22, General Howe landed 22,000 troops at Gravesend Bay on […]
+On August 22, General Howe landed 22,000 troops at Gravesend Bay […]

-Washington and Congress 1776 video
+Year in Revolution—1776: Washington and Congress

 April 29, 2025

 Share to Google Classroom This “how” video describes how George Washington frequently had a fraught relationship with Congress, and highlights his advocacy for his troops, for adequate supplies, and with the challenges inherent to coordinating a unified war effort across the country.
-Featured video topics were suggested by our national network of Master Teacher […]
+Featured video topics were suggested by our national network of Master […]

 Year in Revolution—1775: Overview